 St. Paul's is a Gothic Revival church built in the form of a cross, facing toward the east.
 This orientation allows the morning sun to shine through the large altar window depicting the "Conversion of St. Paul."
 This window is a masterpiece from the Louis Comfort Tiffany Studios, as are several others throughout the church.
 There are also windows produced by the Willetts Studio, another renowned name in stained glass work.

 Among the many memorial gifts is an Aeolian-Skinner organ, presented to the church in 1956 by Fredrick Bodiee in memory of his wife Adelaide.
-This organ is one of the last of those personally built by the founders of this world-renowned organ company and has been maintained in excellent condition.
+This organ is one of the last of those personally built by the founders of this world-renowned organ company.
+Our organ was completely restored in 2022.

 The bell tower has an eleven-bell carillon, also a gift to the church from the estate of Miss Laura Hard, daughter of The Rev. Anson Hard.
 The bells were first rung on July 4, 1909, the birthday of Miss Hard.
 The carillon can be played from a station in the sacristy or from the organ console.